mcthuesen/MobilePay-PoS-v10/docs/architectual_principles.md

 #### Client errors

-Client errors (HTTP 4XX) indicate a problem with the client request and retrying a request that failed with a client error will typically not resolve the error.
+Client errors (HTTP 4XX) indicate a problem with the client request and can typically not be resolved by retrying the request.